trealla-prolog/trealla-OLDv1/docs/ARCHITECTURE.md

 A static BLOB is length delimited, not NULL-terminated.
-The primary use of a static BLOB is to point to memory that is never freed, such as a memory-mapped file.
+The primary use of a static BLOB is to point to memory that is never freed, such as in a memory-mapped file.

 Non-static BLOB